 Value

-An adaptDesign object with two list components:
+An adaptDesign object with three list components:

 References